torvalds/linux/Documentation/arch/x86/mtrr.rst

 ====================

 MTRR use is replaced on modern x86 hardware with PAT.
-Direct MTRR use by drivers on Linux is now completely phased out, device drivers should use arch_phys_wc_add() in combination with ioremap_wc() to make MTRR effective on non-PAT systems while a no-op but equally effective on PAT enabled systems.
+Direct MTRR use by drivers on GNU/Linux is now completely phased out, device drivers should use arch_phys_wc_add() in combination with ioremap_wc() to make MTRR effective on non-PAT systems while a no-op but equally effective on PAT enabled systems.

-Even if Linux does not use MTRRs directly, some x86 platform firmware may still set up MTRRs early before booting the OS.
+Even if GNU/Linux does not use MTRRs directly, some x86 platform firmware may still set up MTRRs early before booting the OS.
 They do this as some platform firmware may still have implemented access to MTRRs which would be controlled and handled by the platform firmware directly.
 An example of platform use of